I7-Examples/Zork/docs/source.txt

 Understand "tube of toothpaste" as the tube.
 The capacity of the tube is 7.
 The size of the tube is 10.
 The description of the tube is "Frobozz Magic Gunk Company:  All Purpose Gunk".
 Some viscous material is in the tube.
 Understand "gunk" and "glue" as the viscous material.
 The later appearance of the viscous material is "There is some gunk here.".
 Instead of inserting something into the tube:  say "The tube refuses to accept anything."
-Report taking the viscous material from the tube: say "The viscous material oozes into your hand."
+After taking the viscous material from the tube: say "The viscous material oozes into your hand."
 After reading a command:
   if the player's command includes "squeeze [tube]", replace the matched text with "get all from [tube]".